Bocks90/KurlyKNaturals/README.md

 W3C markup validator was used to check the website for semantic and syntax errors.
 The browser passed the test for both HTML and CSS validating my code.
 ## Performance Testing
 ### Lighthouse
-I tested my results on /Lighthouse and these were my results the first time:
+I tested my results on Lighthouse and these were my results the first time:

 ![initital Lighthouse test(homepage)](readmefiles/homepagelighthouse.png)
 ![initital Lighthouse test(offers)](readmefiles/offerslighthouse.png)